MMesch/labextension_tutorial/README.md

   type CellRegion = 'body' | 'row-header' | 'column-header' | 'corner-header';
 ```

-The meaning of these lines might be obvious for experienced users of typescript
+The meaning of these lines might be obvious for experienced users of Typescript
 or Haskell.
 The `|` can be read as or, so the `RowRegion` type is either `body`
 or `column-header`.
 This explains what the `rowCount` and `columnCount`
 functions do: They define a table with `2` header rows, with 3 index columns,